TeamPete/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 | had_both_exclusions_and_extras |
 |-------------|
 | 1         |

+Only 1 pizza had both exclusions and extras.

 ### 9. What was the total volume of pizzas ordered for each hour of the day?
 **Answer:**